“Children learn as they play. Most importantly, in play children learn how to learn.”

-Through this area of the curriculum, children are developing the crucial knowledge, skills and understanding that help them make sense of the world.
-This forms the basis for future work in Science, Design & Technology, History, Geography and Computing.
+Through this area of the curriculum, children are developing the crucial knowledge, skills and understanding that helps them make sense of the world.
+This forms the basis for future work in Science, RE, Celebrations, RSHE, History and Geography.

 Expressive arts and design

-This area of learning includes art, music, dance, role-play and imaginative play.
+This area of learning includes Art, Design & Technology, Music, Dance, role-play and imaginative play.
 Being creative helps children to make connections between one area of learning and another and so extends their understanding.